tedmoore/schelp2/docs/Classes/EnvelopeView.md

 ## Description

 A view which can graphically display nodes at x/y coordinates, connection lines, cross-connections, node markers, and labels.
 All of the values for these are stored in arrays.
 While this view is typically used to make editable envelopes interfaces, it can be used to draw very complex interconnection graphs as well.
-You can make the view display an [Env](../Classes/Env.md) using [setEnv](#setenv).
+You can make the view display an [Env](../Classes/Env.md) using [#-setEnv](#-setenv).
 Note however that the view will work on a copy of the data of the Env object, therefore moving the nodes through the view will have no effect on the Env.
-You can also define nodes with arrays of x and y values using [value](#value), and the connections using [connect](#connect).
+You can also define nodes with arrays of x and y values using [#-value](#-value), and the connections using [#-connect](#-connect).

 ### Appearance
 The view supports two **display styles**: the default one draws nodes as small dots, with labels next to them, while another style draws nodes as rounded rectangles with labels drawn inside.
-See [style](#style).
+See [#-style](#-style).

-A **label** for each of the nodes can be set using [strings](#strings) and [setString](#setstring).
+A **label** for each of the nodes can be set using [#-strings](#-strings) and [#-setString](#-setstring).

 ### Interaction
 Nodes can be selected and moved using mouse.
 Shift-clicking a node will add it to the selection.

 You can also move selected nodes and change selection using keyboard.
-Pressing the arrow keys will move selected nodes (as long as [step](#step) is larger than 0).
+Pressing the arrow keys will move selected nodes (as long as [#-step](#-step) is larger than 0).
 Pressing the left or right arrow keys while holding down Alt will select previous or next node, and holding down Shift will extend selection to the left or to the right.
 Other GUI kits may differ.

-[keepHorizontalOrder](#keephorizontalorder) allows you to enforce the order of nodes in horizontal direction to match their index order.
+[#-keepHorizontalOrder](#-keephorizontalorder) allows you to enforce the order of nodes in horizontal direction to match their index order.
 In that case, node movement to the left and to the right will be restricted by the positions of their immediate neighbours.
 This is especially useful when EnvelopeView is used to display an [Env](../Classes/Env.md).

-[elasticSelection](#elasticselection) determines whether moving multiple nodes will be blocked altogether if any of the nodes meet an obstacle (the view bounds or a neighbour node), or only those individual nodes will be blocked.
+[#-elasticSelection](#-elasticselection) determines whether moving multiple nodes will be blocked altogether if any of the nodes meet an obstacle (the view bounds or a neighbour node), or only those individual nodes will be blocked.

-Node selection can also be changed programmatically using [index](#index), [selectIndex](#selectindex), and [deselectIndex](#deselectindex).
-The [current](#index) node can be moved programmatically using [x](#x) and [y](#y).
+Node selection can also be changed programmatically using [#-index](#-index), [#-selectIndex](#-selectindex), and [#-deselectIndex](#-deselectindex).
+The [current](#-index) node can be moved programmatically using [#-x](#-x) and [#-y](#-y).